EXCLUSIVE-New York state pension fund backs activist nominees in Exxon proxy fight

 The activist fund nominees include Gregory Goff and Anders Runevad, former chief executives of oil refiner Andeavor and wind-turbine manufacturer Vestas Wind Systems, respectively; Kaisa Hietala, former head of renewable fuels at Finish refiner Neste; and former U.S. Assistant Secretary of Energy for efficiency and renewable energy, Alexander Karsner.

+Exxon and Engine No. 1 did not respond to requests for comment.

+Engine No. 1 also has won support from California State Teachers’ Retirement System (CalSTRS), the second largest U.S. pension fund.
+Hedge fund D.E.
+Shaw plans to vote with the company, according to people familiar with the matter.

-New York state pension funds overseen by DiNapoli will vote in favor of Exxon board members Ken Frazer and Ursula Burns.
-It will also vote in favor of two of three board members Exxon has added in recent months, activist investor Jeffrey Ubben and former Comcast executive Michael Angelakis, but will withhold votes on the remaining directors, it said.
+New York state pension funds overseen by DiNapoli also will vote in favor of existing Exxon board members Kenneth Frazier and Ursula Burns and two of three board members Exxon has added in recent months, activist investor Jeffrey Ubben and former Comcast executive Michael Angelakis, but will withhold votes on the remaining directors, it said.

-Earlier this year, Exxon also named Tan Sri Wan Zulkiflee Wan Ariffin, a former CEO of Malaysian state energy firm Petronas, to the board.
+It is not in favor of oil executive Tan Sri Wan Zulkiflee Wan Ariffin, a former CEO of Malaysian state energy firm Petronas, who Exxon also named to the board this year.

 The funds hold 8.14 million shares of Exxon, according to Refinitiv.
 The fund has previously led shareholder proposals calling on Exxon to detail on its business could be affected by climate change.
 It also has supported proposals to split the CEO and chairman's roles at the oil producer.